UK cost agency rejects British company GW's cannabis drug

 Sativex is approved in more than 20 countries.

-Interest in cannabis as a therapeutic treatment has been spurred recently by the legalisation of recreational marijuana shops in Colorado and Canada’s move to create a federally regulated medical marijuana industry.
+Interest in cannabis as a therapeutic treatment has been spurred recently by the legalization of recreational marijuana shops in Colorado and Canada’s move to create a federally regulated medical marijuana industry.

-GW, however, distances itself from these developments by emphasising its ability to extract key ingredients in cannabis for medicinal use, in the same way that pain-killing opioids have been developed from opium.
+GW, however, distances itself from these developments by emphasizing its ability to extract key ingredients in cannabis for medicinal use, in the same way that pain-killing opioids have been developed from opium.

 Shares in the company hit a record high earlier this year on growing hopes for another of its cannabis-based medicines, known as Epidiolex, that has produced promising results in children with hard-to-treat epilepsy.